 Dr. Pero utilizes fractional CO2 laser technology to provide excellent clinical results with minimum downtime.
 Patients can expect some redness and swelling (like a sunburn) for 4-5 days on average following the treatment.
 The skin will undergoing smoothing of fine wrinkles, decreased irregular brown spots and pigmentation that continues to improve over the next several months.
 The results are long-lasting and give you the glow you are looking for!

 Dermabrasion involves the mechanical removal of the superficial skin layers

 via the use of rough surfaces applied to the skin.
-Often used for scar revision, it is also useful for local (around lips or lower eyelids) or generalized facial resurfacing.
+Often used for scar revision, it is also a powerful method for local (around lips or lower eyelids) or generalized facial resurfacing.